kenchoong/setel2/words/README.md

 3. Since it is event based, so it like `publish the message out, then done`, more easier to manage in the workflow.

+4. Using this team is definitely easier to work together, cause everyone also work on separate function for separate folder.

 Disadvantage

 CD/CI stuff